stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 \
 The Citrix ADC's default SSL certificate is not trusted and will cause your web browser to display a warning message when accessing the ADC's management services.

-So that management users do not become accustomed to accepting warning messages that would otherwise already them to a Man In The Middle Attack, Citrix recommends that you replace the default SSL certificate.
+So that management users do not become accustomed to accepting warning messages that would otherwise alert them to a Man In The Middle Attack, Citrix recommends that you replace the default SSL certificate.

 You can find details of how to replace the management SSL certificate here:
 <https://support.citrix.com/article/CTX122521>